Europium compounds: Oxides

-Europium(II) oxide can be obtained by the reduction of europium(III) oxide with metallic europium at high temperature.
+Europium(II) oxide can be obtained by the reduction of europium(III) oxide with metallic europium at high temperatures.
 It has a rock-salt structure, is a deep red solid, and is ferromagnetic at 77 K. It has the potential to become a magnetic refrigeration material (ΔSmag=−143 mg/cm3 K，50 kOe).
 Europium(II) sulfide is also ferromagnetic, but europium(II) telluride is antiferromagnetic.
 The mixed valence oxide Eu3O4 of europium can be obtained by reducing europium(III) oxide with a reducing agent in a hydrogen atmosphere, such as: